0

 Hour 2

-• Interpret blood chemistry markers related to inflammation, and translate into laymen’s terms for patient understanding.
+• Interpret blood chemistry markers related to inflammation and translate into laymen’s terms for patient understanding.

 • Devise office strategies for obtaining blood chemistry markers, delivering the report of findings to the patient